Dolichovespula maculata: Colony cycle

 The life cycle of a colony can be divided into the founding stage, the ergonomic stage, and the reproductive stage.
 Colonies show annual cycling.
 New nests are generally founded during spring and early summer by a single queen, though temporal specifics vary depending on location.
 In Washington, nest initiation occurs during mid-May, and workers emerge during mid-June.
 Large-cell building starts during mid-July, and the first queens emerge during mid-August.
 The colony terminates during mid-September, for a life cycle around 4 months (122 days).
 Lower latitudes correlate with longer life cycles.
-In Indiana, colonies were observed to begin in early May and terminate in late September, a life cycle of 5 months (153 days), and in Central California, nests are initiated as early as the end of March.
+In Indiana, colonies have been observed to begin in early May and terminate in late September, a life cycle of 5 months (153 days), and in Central California, nests are initiated as early as the end of March.
 These nests survive between 155 and 170 days.
 Active colonies have been observed in central Pennsylvania as late as mid-October.
 On October 28, 2022, an active colony was encountered on the Middle Fork Willamette River in western Oregon.